GerritCodeReview/apps_analytics-etl/README.md

 - --writeNotProcessedEventsTo location where to write a TSV file containing the events we couldn't process with a description fo the reason why

+- --runApiBatchImport is an optional parameter.
+If true, it will just ingest the data from gerrit API and not process the event files
+- --gerrit_api_username is an optional parameter. username to connect to the gerrit API
+- --gerrit_api_password is an optional parameter. password to connect to the gerrit API

   CSVs with 3 columns are expected in input.